Air pollution: Schools, colleges, govt offices in Delhi to reopen from Nov 29 | Business

 ''The air quality has improved over the last three days.
 The city's AQI is similar to pre-Diwali days,'' he said.

-On November 13, the city government had ordered the closure of all educational institutes, banned construction and demolition activities, and asked its employees to work from home to combat air pollution and minimize its health effects.
+On November 13, the city government had ordered closure of all educational institutes, banned construction and demolition activities and asked its employees to work from home to combat air pollution and minimise its health effects.

 On November 17, it had extended the restrictions, besides banning the entry of trucks carrying non-essential items in Delhi.